 In-store media refers to all the displays within your physical retail environment.
 It serves one of 3 primary functions: wayfinding, promotion or branding.
 The type of media used can vary from printed signage to digital displays and pop-up experiences.

-With the increase of retail media networks, grocers and large retailers are increasingly looking for ways to drive revenues from their physical stores as much as their online stores.
+With the increase in retail media networks, grocers and large retailers are increasingly looking for ways to drive revenues from their physical stores as much as their online stores.
 So, can in-store media still compete?

 For any company operating a physical store, in-store media is critical to your in-store marketing strategy.
 Any piece of in-store media should serve one of three functions: